 The ResNet Office is located in room 31 of Love Library South.
 (The main Huskertech Help Center) for directions, call ResNet at (402) 472-3535.

 All residents will have at least one network port active in their room by the first day the halls are open.

 If you are having connection problems on a Windows machine, you may need to release and renew your IP address.
 See the Troubleshooting instructions for details.

 Everyone is strongly encouraged to take the opportunity to install or update his or her antivirus software.
-Residents accessing the Internet from can download the new Symantec free of charge from http://antivirus.unl.edu/ If you have a trial version of Anti-virus, you do not need to pay to renew it, you have the option to un-install the trial version and download and install the University licensed version of Symantec.
+Residents accessing the Internet from can download the Cortex XDR Anti-virus free of charge from http://antivirus.unl.edu/ If you have a trial version of Anti-virus, you do not need to pay to renew it, you have the option to un-install the trial version and download and install the University licensed version of Cortex.
 Same if your regular Anti-virus has expired.